Home/Golf

 Sepp Straka takes control as Scottie Scheffler slips

-Sepp Straka had a flawless 64 on Saturday that pushed him passed Mr. Inevitable at exactly the moment when the tensions were high.
+Sepp Straka had a flawless 64 on Saturday that pushed him past Mr. Inevitable at exactly the moment when the tensions were high.
 For most of the day, Scottie Scheffler had the upper hand, but after his debacles, the script changed.

 Straka chipped in for eagle on the par-5 6th, then added another eagle on 15, and maintained a completely clean slate while his rival stumbled.
 When Scheffler finally reached the 16th hole and caused a bogey, Straka saw an opportunity, and his mistake-free round lifted him for a solo lead at 17 under.
-This is the kind of performance that makes him the most consistent player on the PGA Tour.
+The result is the kind of performance that makes him the most consistent player on the PGA Tour.

 ADVERTISEMENT